Blog

 You can take the finest hard maple in North America and still build a board that fails if the construction is wrong.
 Three things separate a board you'll keep for decades from one you'll replace in a year:

-- Grain orientation.
-End-grain construction stands the wood fibers upright so the blade slips between them, creating a self-healing surface that's gentler on knives.
+• Grain orientation.
+End-grain construction stands the wood fibers upright so the blade slips between them, creating a hard-wearing surface that's gentler on knives.
 Read more in our end-grain board overview.

 How a Bevel & Bond Board Is Built